-Step 2.
-If the grievance is not resolved under Step 1, and the Union elects to pursue the matter beyond Step 1, the Shop Steward, the Chief Steward or the Local Union President will meet with the employee's Department Head or the Department Head's designee, for the purpose of attempting to resolve the grievance within seven (7) working days after timely receipt of the written grievance.
-Should the parties fail to reach an agreement or no response is given within seven (7) working days after the meeting, the dispute may be referred, as appropriate, to the Labor Commissioner in accordance with the provisions of Step 3 or to final and binding arbitration in accordance with the provisions of Step 4.

 Step 3.
+If the grievance is not resolved under Step 2, and the Union elects to pursue the matter beyond Step 2, or where an employee subject to the provisions of this Agreement believes he or she is aggrieved by a dismissal or demotion and gives written notice of his/her appeal, signed by the Chief Steward, within the five (5) day period following the final action, the Chief Steward will meet with the employee's Department Head or the Department Head's designee, for the purpose of attempting to resolve the grievance within seven (7) working days after timely receipt of the written grievance.
+Should the parties fail to reach an agreement, the dispute may be referred, as appropriate, to the Labor Commissioner in accordance with the provisions of Step 5.

-If a grievance over a suspension in excess of (3) days, a discharge or a promotion is not resolved under Step 2, and the Union, through its Council 67 representative, elects to pursue the matter beyond Step 2, a written appeal signed by the aggrieved employee and the Council 67 representative may be filed with the Labor Commissioner within five (5) days after receipt of the answer at Step 2.
+Step 4.
+If a grievance over a suspension in excess of three (3) days, a discharge or a promotion is not resolved under Step 4, and the Union, through its Council 67 representative, elects to pursue the matter beyond Step 4, a written appeal signed by the aggrieved employee and the Council 67 representative may be filed with the Labor Commissioner within five (5) days after receipt of the answer at Step 4.
 Within ten (10) days after receipt of the appeal, the Labor Commissioner or his designee and the Union will meet to discuss the grievance.
-The Labor Commissioner, or his designee, will respond within fifteen (15) working days after the hearing.
-Should the parties fail to reach an agreement, the dispute may be referred to final and binding arbitration in accordance with the provisions of Step 4.
+The Labor Commissioner, or his designee, will respond within thirty (30) calendar days after the hearing.
+Should the parties fail to reach an agreement, the dispute may be referred to final and binding arbitration in accordance with the provisions of Step 5.

-Step 4. (a) If the grievance shall have been submitted but not adjusted under Step 2, and further under Step 3 if appropriate, either the Union, through its Council 67 representative, or the County may request in writing, within seven (7) working days after the grievance has been denied at Step 2 or, when applicable, Step 3, that the grievance be submitted to an arbitrator mutually agreed upon by them.
+Step 5. (a) If the grievance shall have been submitted but not adjusted under Step 3, and further under Step 4 if appropriate, either the Union, through its Council 67 representative, or the County may request in writing, within seven (7) working days after the grievance has been denied at Step 3 or, when applicable, Step 4, that the grievance be submitted to an arbitrator mutually agreed upon by them.
 The County and the Union shall, after execution of this Agreement, attempt to mutually select a permanent panel of five (5) arbitrators but if they are unable to do so, they shall request the American Arbitration Association to provide them with a list of arbitrators from which such a panel shall be selected.
 The arbitrator appointed to hear and decide any grievance dispute hereunder shall be selected from such panel.
-The rules of the American Arbitrator shall govern the conduct of the arbitration hearing.
+The rules of the American Arbitration Association shall govern the conduct of the arbitration hearing.
 The decision of the Arbitrator shall be final and binding on all parties.
 The fee and expenses of such Arbitrator shall be borne by the losing party.
-Within forty-five (45) days after receipt of Arbitrator's award for grievance, the County shall execute the award unless appealed.

-Only grievances arising as a result of disputes concerning the meaning, interpretation or application of this Agreement shall be subject to Step 4 (Arbitration).
+Only grievances arising as a result of disputes concerning the meaning, interpretation or application of this Agreement shall be subject to Step 5 (Arbitration).

 (b) Failure of the grieving party to adhere to the time limits established in this grievance procedure shall render the grievance null and void.
 The time limits established herein may be extended only by written consent of the parties involved at the particular step where the extension is agreed upon.
-The Arbitrator shall have the authority to make decisions only on issues presented to him and he shall have no authority to change, amend, add to or detract from any of the provisions of this Agreement.
+The Arbitrator shall have the authority to make decisions only on issues presented to him/her and he/she shall have no authority to change, amend, add to or detract from any of the provisions of this Agreement.